bossley9/Sam-Bossley/thoughts/sailor-moon.md

 I'm not exaggerating.

 She is always irritable, crying, or complaining.
 She even explains at the intro of episodes that she is "clumsier than others and a bit of a crybaby".
 She always fights with Rei and only dreams about dates with Tuxedo Mask or Motoki.
-She is [_constantly_ crying](https://youtu.be/dYgW6M7s4O4?t=559).
+She is _constantly_ crying, even [in the first episode](https://youtu.be/dYgW6M7s4O4?t=559).

 <video width="500" height="350" controls>
   <source src="sailor-intro.mp4" type="video/mp4">